Arch-Network/book/src/rpc/http-methods/get-program-accounts.md

 # `getProgramAccounts`

+> ⚠️ Note: This endpoint is not available for local validators.

 Fetches all accounts owned by the specified program ID.

 **Parameters:** `program_id: <byte_array>` - Pubkey of the program to query, as an array of 32 bytes.